 4. The CAB and the drafters warrant being given the boot and being replaced.
 We are entitled to expect and to receive delivery of a first-class Bill and should not have to accept the defective Bill which the legislator appears to find sufficient.

-5. Bearing the cost of the constitutional litigation, to both the State (the tax payer) and private parties, which will surely follow in the event that the Bill, in substantially its present form and state, becomes law.
+5. Bearing the cost of the constitutional litigation, to both the State (the tax payer) and private parties, which will surely follow if the Bill, in substantially its present form and state, becomes law.

 Owen Dean